 Cruel and Unusual Death: Several characters meet this end.
 Such as Towa, who was gang raped to death by the people she was trying to help.

-Darkest Hour: They have finally have a decent plan to stop Cerberus and another monster appears.
+Darkest Hour: They finally have a decent plan to stop Cerberus and another monster appears.
 Kouhei prevents said monster from ruining the plan by dragging it underground (though no one sees him properly and the people used as bait are burning their shirts to get Cerberus's attention back.

 Never mind that Kouhei kills a good number of other teens in his group and has others in the group adopt his same mentality and kill the rest, Akira still sees him as his friend.
 Then Akira's inner monologue reveals that he considers Kouhei's actions to be unforgivable; the malaise and conflict that would have inevitably resulted from the cognitive dissonance had Kouhei (who despite being aware by that point of how much he fucked up was still an insane, brain-damaged murderer) joined the group was thus conveniently resolved.
 Once the reader discovers that Kouhei is still alive, he doesn't feel he deserves to show himself to Akira.